The Gear They Carry

 17 Tools That Pro Chefs Can’t Cook Without

 There are no gear testers more rigorous than the commercial chef.
-Can openers, skillets, thermometers, mixing bowls and all manner of other essential gear are put through the ringer night in, night out.
+Can openers, skillets, thermometers, mixing bowls and all manner of other essential gear are put through the wringer night in, night out.
 So when chefs talk about the gear they couldn’t cook without, we listen.
 Here are the kitchen tools four pro chefs can’t get enough of.

 Gibsons Restaurant Group, the restaurant empire that Chef Daniel Huebschmann helms, is immense.
 It spans four states and 14 kitchens.
 It’s the first and only restaurant group to have its own USDA Certified Angus Beef Program.
 Huebschmann’s job, like his gear picks, is commercial.
 In other words, there are no tweezers counted in his essential kitchen gear setup.
 From a cheap pair of extra-long tongs to the only charcoal grill you should buy, these are the things Chef Daniel Huebschmann couldn’t live without.